Wishon History, Family Crest & Coats of Arms

-Anglo-Saxon origin.
+The name Wishon is of Anglo-Saxon origin.
 It was name for a wise or learned person.
-Further research revealed that the name is derived from the Old English words wis, meaning wise or knowledgable, and man, meaning man.
+Further research revealed that the name is derived from the Old English words wis, meaning wise or knowledgeable, and man, meaning man.

 Early Origins of the Wishon family